Call us now

 Whatever the causes and the solutions, the housing crisis remains a multi-factored and emotive issue.

 The Government is holding a consultation to seek views on the new national model for shared ownership.
-The consultation closes 29 September 2019.
+The consultation closes on 29 September 2019.